joshmorgan1000/libharmonics/README.md

 `HARMONICS_ENABLE_OPENCL=1` so the loader initialises the OpenCL subsystem.
 When multiple platforms are installed the environment variable `HARMONICS_OPENCL_PLATFORM` selects the platform index and `HARMONICS_OPENCL_DEVICE` chooses the device.
+The selection can also be overridden through `DeploymentDescriptor::fpga_device_index`.
 Select the backend by setting `DeploymentDescriptor::backend` to `Backend::FPGA`.
 If no compatible device is available the runtime transparently falls back to the CPU implementation.
 See [docs/Accelerators.md#fpga-backend](docs/Accelerators.md#fpga-backend)